Property in Probate? Why you need specialist home insurance

 Inheritance tax issues

-HMRC (Her Majesty’s Revenue and Customs website) offers information and advice on probate matters and specific issues relating to inheritance tax.
+HMRC (Her Majesty’s Revenue and Customs website) offers information and advice on probate matters.
+They also help with specific issues about inheritance tax.
 Their website is www.hmrc.gov.uk

 A guide on what to do after someone has passed away